stelcodes/nuzzle/README.md

  {:nuzzle/title "Tags"
   :nuzzle/index #{[:tags :comfort-food] [:tags :japanese]}}}
 ```

-> You may not want to publish all the index pages that Nuzzle adds to your config.
-That's ok!
-You can avoid publishing any page by adding it to the `:nuzzle/ignored-pages` collection.

 These added index page entries have an `:nuzzle/index` key with a value that is a set of page entry keys.